progit/progit/en/09-git-internals/01-chapter9.markdown

 Now, your Git database conceptually looks something like Figure 9-4.

 Insert 18333fig0904.png
 Figure 9-4.
-Git directory objects with branch head references included
+Git directory objects with branch head references included.

 When you run commands like `git branch (branchname)`, Git basically runs that `update-ref` command to add the SHA-1 of the last commit of the branch you’re on into whatever new reference you want to create.